iamastic/CrowBox2.0/Project Documentation/Write Up/Plan.md

     * Brief explanation of what the original Crowbox Project was about (citing the original dissertation)
     * CAD Designing and Laser Printing
     * What is an IoT System
-    * Existing Citizen Science Projects that employ an IoT system
+    * Existing Citizen Science Projects that employ an IoT system (or do not, yet manage to share data on a wide scale)
     * Design Practices - Design Thinking and Agile - Brief comparison of different design practices
     * The practice of integrating an IoT System
     * The Microcontrollers: Arduino, ATMega, ESP8266, ESP32, NodeMCU - comparison and discussion for best fit
     * The Pricing Structure - Lowering or maintaining the price as much as possible of the build
+    * Displaying the Data - The type of data, private vs public data, sharing preferences
+    * The notification system
+    * What about offline?
+Accommodating for WiFi issues e.g. short range or inavailability
+    * Software decisions - which STACK to use for web dev?
+Coding in C++ and Arduino language - considering Docker - Using Github
+    * Continuous integration - issues with this and why it was not done?
+Or perhaps, it was done through online surveys and in person users.
     *